Former Herd LB Jaquan Yulee dead at 24

 It would be the lone start of his Marshall career as he suffered a broken neck late in the first quarter that ended his playing days with the Herd.

-Still, Yulee refused to be anything less than a positive light to his teammates – even surprising him with a return to the practice field on Sept.
-2, 2019 – just two days after the injury.
+Still, Yulee refused to be anything less than a positive light to his teammates — even surprising them with a return to the practice field Sept.
+2, 2019, just two days after the injury.

 Undeterred to let the injury be the end of his football story, Yulee went through several neck surgeries to correct the breaks over the next two years in an effort to get back on the field to play the game he loved.